widget

 So How Do You Decide Which Swim School?

-I suspect that there is always going to be some differences between swim schools so how do you decide which school is right for you and your child?
+I suspect that there are always going to be some differences between swim schools so how do you decide which school is right for you and your child?

 Image of a rubber duck in a swimming pool: Choosing Your Swim School To Suit You